juniorkidslearn/ERP_AI-corrected_trail1/README.md

+## Prompt for Google- Gemini CLI : create a read.txt for learning to develop this project.

 # ERP Web Application Development Guide

 This document provides a basic guide to understanding and developing the ERP web application.